CodeYourFuture/class-planner-capgemini-hackathon/README.md

      **Note: `it can be more than 1 person for same role` maybe even 5 to 10 teache assistants**
   2. email address for each person
   3. it can be null sometimes(like lunch time)
+  4. class type (like warm up/ )
 - a role for everyone(if they add their roles)
 <!-- - or just holiday(if week was in holiday this page can don't open) -->

 ---

-# Edit Each Week Page:
+# 4. Edit Each Week Page:

-it is a simple form as well with following functionalities:
+it is a simple _form_ as well with following functionalities:

 - this page is accessible with Edit button OF Details page, NOT main page.
 - finding the person with name OR email address